aqlaboratory/rgn/README.md

 # Recurrent Geometric Networks
 This is the reference (TensorFlow) implementation of recurrent geometric networks (RGNs), described in the paper [End-to-end differentiable learning of protein structure](https://www.biorxiv.org/content/early/2018/08/29/265231).

-It has been tested on TF versions 1.4 through 1.12.
+## Installation and requirements
+Extract all files in the [model](https://github.com/aqlaboratory/rgn/tree/master/model) directory in a single location and use `protling.py`, described further below, to train new models and predict structures.
+Below are the language requirements and package dependencies:

+* Python 2.7
+* TensorFlow >= 1.4 (tested up to 1.12)
+* setproctitle

 ## Usage
 The [`protling.py`](https://github.com/aqlaboratory/rgn/blob/master/model/protling.py) script facilities training of and prediction using RGN models.
 Below are typical use cases.
 The script also accepts a number of command-line options whose functionality can be queried using the `--help` option.